maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-31.md

 ### Motivation
 As [bor](https://github.com/maticnetwork/bor) is a fork of [geth](https://github.com/ethereum/go-ethereum), the practice of merging upstream changes gives Polygon the opportunity to enable new features defined in the L1.
-With the this PIP, we plan to upgrade our network with a subset of EIPs included in Ethereum.
+With this PIP, we plan to upgrade our network with a subset of EIPs included in Ethereum.

 ### Specification